ptandler/vuepress-theme-single-page-sections/README.md

 # Single Page VuePress Theme

-This these extends the VuePress default theme `@vuepress/theme-default` for a layout for single page sites that contain several sections, each covering at least one view height.
+This theme extends the VuePress default theme `@vuepress/theme-default` for a layout for single page sites that contain several sections, each covering at least one view height.
 I think this is easier described with a picture:

 **Desktop version:**